jcsmei/is210-week-03-extra/Slides01.rst

 .. image:: https://raw.githubusercontent.com/jcsmei/is210-week-03-extra/master/Logo.jpg

 The Witcher 3: Wild Hunt is the third installment of the popular Witcher video game series.
-They are based on the novels by author Andrzej Sapkowski.
+The games are based on the novels by author Andrzej Sapkowski.

 Next_ ->